Download GRIP

 Copyright

 If you download my software it is yours to do with as you wish but I own the copyright of all of its Java source code.
-GRIP, being written in Java, is dependent upon Sun's Java library.
-Sun is in the process of making its library "open source".
-It will be subject to the General Public Licence (GPL) but with an important exclusion clause which ensures that works dependent upon it do not have to be distributed with GPL.
-Click here for more information about this (from Oracle who took over Sun Microsystems).
+GRIP, being written in Java, is dependent upon Oracle's Java library.
+Information about the open source library and its licence is available here.

 When discussing with others GRIP or your results from it, please mention www.grelf.net.